cloudevents/spec/discovery.md

   See the Primer for more information.

 - Constraints:
-  - conditionally REQUIRED.
-See above.
+  - REQUIRED in responses from the Discovery Endpoint.
   - MUST be a valid UUID per RFC4122.
 - Examples:
   - `bf5ff5cc-d059-4c79-a89a-2513e45a1340`